cerulean136/CDEHAT/README.md

 ### Stage 1

-First, we train a SwinIR, which will be used for degradation removal during the training of stage 2.
+First, we train a EncoderHR, which will be used for guid degradation removal during the training of stage 2.

 <a name="gen_file_list"></a>
 1. Generate file list of training set and validation set, a file list looks like: